Avg. Base Salary (SAR)

-The average salary for a Registered Nurse (RN) in Saudi Arabia is SAR 54,616.
+The average salary for a Registered Nurse (RN) is SAR 54,061 in 2024

 What Do Registered Nurse (RN)s Do?